VolkovLabs/volkovlabs-abc-panel/README.md

 ## Tutorial

 Follow along and have your first-panel plugin built and provisioned.
-We created this three part series as an easy-to-follow tutorial.
+We created this three-part series as an easy-to-follow tutorial.

 [![Build a panel plugin, part 1 | Grafana Crash Course for Developers](https://raw.githubusercontent.com/volkovlabs/volkovlabs-abc-panel/main/img/part1.png)](https://youtu.be/KnaPBKoXuEw)